The Rise of Obesity – It’s Complicated.

 That is a perfect recipe for feeling even more tired and hungry – which likely results in higher calorie consumption and increased sedentary behavior.
 So it’s back to even more junk food and feeling like trash, and the cycle continues.
 This is ironic (in a sense) because instead of spending the extra money on more junk food to fill the void, one could potentially pay the money up-front to buy nutrient-dense foods that would help keep you full without eating so much, improve energy, and hence, help to break the cycle.

-Regardless, and under the current situation, when it comes to actually cooking “good” food after a long day’s work, I cannot imagine many being up for it.
+Regardless, and under the current situation, when it comes to cooking “good” food after a long day’s work, I cannot imagine many being up for it.
 Instead, they will choose more of the same garbage for the sake of convenience.
-When it comes to going outside and doing something active, those consuming such foods will be too tired and will instead opt to sit down and recoup.
-Low-income people are in greater danger of this because (as we all know) junk food and fast food are marketed heavily towards kids and the poor because such foods are more affordable.
+When it comes to going outside and doing something active, those consuming such foods will be too tired and instead opt to sit down and recoup.
+Low-income people are in greater danger of this because (as we all know) junk food and fast food are marketed heavily toward kids and the poor because such foods are more affordable.

 Of course, I supposed we could say that the price of “good” food would be an issue across the board – or will be.
-Unfortunately, due to a slew of reasons (inflation, taxation, dollar devaluation, etc.), people are not getting as much in their basket today as they did 30 or even 10 years ago.
-As a result, decisions are made, and quality foods often take a back seat to the cheaper foods.
+Unfortunately, due to a slew of reasons (inflation, taxation, dollar devaluation, etc.), people are not getting as much in their basket today as they did 30 or even ten years ago.
+As a result, decisions are made, and quality foods often take a back seat to cheaper foods.

 I’m speculating, of course.
 However, it’s hard to ignore how these three ideas seemingly overlap.
 It’s also hard to ignore that as we see one issue rise, the others seem to follow.
 Is there a connection?
 I believe there is.

 I used to think that several things could be done to fix this.
-Unfortunately, I’m just not sure what can be done at this point.
+Unfortunately, I’m unsure what can be done at this point.
 Out of education, regulating poor marketing practices, holding the food industry responsible for the hundreds of thousands of deaths associated with their foods, and ensuring the affordability of quality foods, the only idea anyone seems to want to get behind is education.
 But even that’s a problem because much of the information floating around out there is either nonsense or contradicts the science.
 Furthermore, the advice is often to talk to a medical doctor about nutrition – who is usually not trained in nutrition in the first place.

-Not that it matters, education alone is simply not enough.
-This is because when it comes to nutrition education, there seems to a substantial gap.
+Not that it matters, education alone is not enough.
+This is because when it comes to nutrition education, there seems to be a substantial gap.
 For example, a survey conducted by Consumer Reports magazine found that 9 out of 10 Americans think they are eating better than they really are (Kaplan, 2011).

 Then you can factor in the ignorance surrounding terms like “gluten-free,” “diet,” “low-fat,” and “fat-free.”
-How many articles or reports have to be written before people understand the truth about these kinds of foods?
+How many articles or reports must be written before people understand the truth about these foods?
 It’s not like the information isn’t available, and it’s not like people (like myself) haven’t been trying to get the word out.
 So then factor in the fad diets and the “fake health foods” like veggie chips, trail mix, juice, fruit smoothies, almond milk, energy bars, most yogurts, margarine, sports drinks, sugar substitutes, and so on, and you can see it’s a big fat mess.
 Literally.